ahmadtkhan/ahmadtkhan/README.md

-- 👋 Hi, I’m Ahmad khan, a 2nd year computer engineer at Ryerson University.
+- 👋 Hi, I’m Ahmad khan, a 3rd year computer engineer at Ryerson University.
-- 👀 I’m interested in programming in Java and Python.
-I am also intersted in UI/UX design.
+- 👀 I’m interested in programming in Python and C/C++.I am also interested in PCB design.
 - 🌱 I’m currently learning lots of new things.
 - 💞️ I’m looking to collaborate on any intersting projects.
 - 📫 Reach me by my email "aktariq640@gmail.com"